The Corporate Tax Planning Law Review: USA

 Perhaps the most significant challenge in designing incentives to generate and maintain earnings in the United States is the reality that the nation's economy increasingly depends on the exploitation of intangible assets, which are highly portable as a matter of legal form, and the Code tends to respect the legal form taxpayers choose.
 The TCJA purports to target the problem of taxing intangible income with a complex and novel two-pronged approach: the 'carrot' of a deduction for 'foreign-derived intangible income' (FDII) and the stick of a tax on 'global intangible low-taxed income' (GILTI).
 GILTI and FDII sweep more broadly than the word 'intangible' implies, and need to be considered by any US corporation that earns income abroad, directly or through subsidiaries.

 The TCJA also introduced two new tax benefits relevant to US corporations calculating GILTI.
 First, Section 250 allows a deduction of 50 per cent of a corporation's GILTI (reduced to 37.5 per cent for taxable years beginning after 31 December 2025), meaning that GILTI is effectively taxed to corporations at a 10.5 per cent rate for taxable years beginning before 31 December 2025, after which it will be taxed to corporations at 13.125 per cent.
-Second, the TCJA amended Section 960 to provide to US corporations a credit for foreign taxes deemed paid in respect of GILTI.32
+Second, the TCJA amended Section 960 to provide to US corporations a credit for foreign taxes deemed paid in respect of GILTI.30 President Biden has proposed doubling the GILTI rate to 21 per cent and eliminating the exemption for QBAI in order to disincetivise offshore investments.

-Notwithstanding the parallels between GILTI and FDII and the IRS's analysis that '[t]he result of the section 250 deduction for both GILTI and FDII is to help neutralize the role that tax considerations play when a domestic corporation chooses the location of intangible income attributable to foreign-market activity',39 the continued complex calculations of GILTI and FDII and the foreign tax credits available to offset GILTI mean that comprehensive modelling will be required to determine whether a multinational enterprise would prefer to earn intangible income from sources outside the United States directly or indirectly through CFCs.
-In at least one high profile instance, a major US corporation (Qualcomm) has determined that the benefits of FDII are significant enough that it has decided to elect to treat many of its former CFCs as disregarded entities, notwithstanding the recognition of income by a domestic corporation upon the liquidation of a foreign corporate subsidiary.40
+Notwithstanding the parallels between GILTI and FDII and the IRS's analysis that '[t]he result of the section 250 deduction for both GILTI and FDII is to help neutralize the role that tax considerations play when a domestic corporation chooses the location of intangible income attributable to foreign-market activity',38 the continued complex calculations of GILTI and FDII and the foreign tax credits available to offset GILTI mean that comprehensive modelling will be required to determine whether a multinational enterprise would prefer to earn intangible income from sources outside the United States directly or indirectly through CFCs.
+In at least one high-profile instance, a major US corporation (Qualcomm) has determined that the benefits of FDII are significant enough that it has decided to elect to treat many of its former CFCs as disregarded entities, notwithstanding the recognition of income by a domestic corporation upon the liquidation of a foreign corporate subsidiary.39 President Biden has proposed repealing FDII.

 iii Third-party transactions